Frequently Asked Questions (FAQs)

 What support will my Year 7 child/children receive during their first day/week at Hungerhill?

-As well as the entire KS3 team, each form group has a number peer mentors (current Year 10 students) attached to it.
+As well as the entire KS3 Pastoral team, each form group has a number peer mentors (current Year 9 and 10 students) attached to it.
 These students have been specially trained to deal with any queries your child may have.
 As a current student, they are not only a friendly face for your child but can also direct them around school and really help them settle into life at Hungerhill.

 What instrumental lessons are offered in the school?